tseli0s/nvdialog/README.md

 - **Gtk3 Backend**\
 Some older distributions do not have Adwaita / Gtk4 support yet.
 The Gtk3 backend can be used in such a situation.
 However Gtk3 is considered to be deprecated and has been replaced with the Adwaita backend.

+- **Cocoa Backend**\
+The Cocoa backend was recently added to NvDialog for MacOS X support.
+It is written in Objective-C for better integration with the OS, and is still in the experimental stage.
+Please report any bugs or features that need to be fixed / implemented.

 - **Win32 Backend**\
 Windows-specific backend, used only for Windows compatibility.
 This backend is mainly tested on GNU/Linux with `wine`, and so some bugs may not be detected.
 Open an issue if that's the case.